dm-devtech/bank_tech_test/README.md

 5. In the terminal run 'npm test'
 6. To see coverage run jest --coverage

-### Edge cases
-- User cannot enter negative number to withdraw() or deposit()
-- User can enter decimal figure to withdraw() or deposit()
-- Date format should be DD-MM-YYYY.
-If date includes / or . then an error will appear.

 ### Test coverage
 -----------------|---------|----------|---------|---------|-------------------
 File             | % Stmts | % Branch | % Funcs | % Lines | Uncovered Line #s